snoyberg/snoyman.com/content/blog/hello-nostr.md

 Clients are how a user will interact with the protocol.
 You'll provide your identity to the client in one of a few ways:

 * Directly entering your `nsec`.
-This is generally frowned upon since it opens you up for exploit, though most mobile apps do work by direct `nsec` entry.
+This is generally frowned upon since it opens you up for exploit, though most mobile apps work by direct `nsec` entry.
 * Getting a view-only experience in clients that support it by entering your `npub`.
 * Using a signing tool to perform the signing on behalf of the client without giving away your private keys to everyone.
 (This matches most web3 interactions that rely on a wallet browser extension.)

 Events are a general-purpose concept, and are the heart of Nostr interaction.
 Events can represent a note (similar to a Tweet), articles, likes, reposts, profile updates, and more.
-Anything you do on the protocol involves creating and signing and event.
+Anything you do on the protocol involves creating and signing an event.
 This is also the heart of Nostr's extensibility: new events can be created to support new kinds of interactions.

 Finally there are relays.
 Relays are the servers of the Nostr world, and are where you broadcast your events to.
 Clients will typically configure multiple relays, broadcast your events to those relays, and query relays for relevant events for you (such as notes from people you follow, likes on your posts, and more).

 ## Getting started

 This is where the suboptimal experience really exists for Nostr.
 It took me a few days to come up with a setup that worked reliably.
-I'm going to share what worked best for me, but keep in mind that there are many other options, I'm a novice, other guides may give different recommendations, and you may not like my selection of tools.
+I'm going to share what worked best for me, but keep in mind that there are many other options.
+I'm a novice; other guides may give different recommendations and you may not like my selection of tools.
 My best recommendation: don't end up in shell shock like I did.
 Set up _any_ kind of a Nostr profile, introduce yourself with the `#introductions` hashtag, and ask for help.
 I've found the community unbelievably welcoming.

 Alright, so here are the different pieces you're going to need for a full experience: